telicent-oss/telicent-instance/README.md

 _Telicent Instance_ is aimed at those using [Semantic Web standards](https://en.wikipedia.org/wiki/Semantic_Web).

-## Prerequisites
+## Installation

+### Get up and running

+Prerequisites:
 - TripleStore database: This is a type of database for storing and retrieving RDF data.
 You'll need access to one to use _Telicent Instance_, e.g. [Apache Jena](https://jena.apache.org/tutorials/rdf_api.html)

-## Installation
-### Get up and running

 #### With Docker
 ```yaml